rjablonovsky/spark/README.md

 ### Break down into end to end tests

 Tests are focusing on evaluate ETL transformation.
 Analytic calculations checks are focusing on calculation the same output using different formulas/algorithms that should get the same result.
-Resusts sets check require inspection or add more tests.
+To check calculation requires output files/log inspection or add more automatic tests.
 Example of the test run:

 ```
 pytest < tests/test_wlConvert.py > log/test_wlConvert.log 2>&1